Ultimate Lie Detector Guide

 How Accurate Are Polygraph Exams?

+When conducted by a trained and experienced examiner using validated testing formats, polygraph exams demonstrate high levels of reliability.
 Accuracy depends on multiple factors, including testing format, examiner training, client cooperation, and the clarity of the issues being tested.
 Each examination is carefully structured to establish individual baselines and account for normal emotional responses.

 Accuracy is influenced most by: